 Is best to always put two top coats of the finishing paint, and to also check after the first coat for any rough spots that might have been missed.
 If so they can be lightly sanded again before the last coat is applied.

-Another thing is if your painting dark colors in a room such as dark brown or a dark blue, then it would be best to apply two coats of primer.
-The reason for this is no matter how good the person doing the joints on the new gyprock is the dark colors will show any imperfections that appear on your walls or ceilings.
+Another thing is if your painting dark colours in a room such as dark brown or a dark blue, then it would be best to apply two coats of primer.
+The reason for this is no matter how good the person doing the joints on the new drywall is the dark colours will show any imperfections that appear on your walls or ceilings.

 Rollers and Brushes